-For some of us, the dawn of a new year represents a clean slate, a fresh start, perhaps another opportunity to get going on all of the resolutions we set aside last year.
+For some of us, the dawn of a new year represents a clean slate, a fresh start, and another opportunity to pursue the resolutions we set aside last year.
 For those of us in development and leadership, a new calendar year also signifies that it’s time to determine a strategy for the year ahead.

 Oftentimes, when we sit down with leaders for their first-of-the-year planning meeting, we’ve noticed many leaders don’t know exactly where to start.
 They might fixate on their total numbers from the previous calendar year.
-Or they jump right into planning for all of the projects they hope to fund over the year, fueled by the desire to get going and accomplish something quickly.
+Or they jump right into planning for all the projects they hope to fund over the year, driven by the desire to get started and accomplish something quickly.

-If this is you, I’ll tell you the same thing I’ve told these leaders over the years: save your calendar for last.
-This isn’t the best use of your time and energy.
-Instead, I invite you to walk through a simple, purposeful four-step process that will end with your calendar bringing all of it together.
+If this is you, I’ll tell you the same thing I’ve told these leaders over the years: save your calendar for last; this isn’t the best use of your time and energy.
+Instead, I invite you to walk through a simple, purposeful four-step process that will bring everything together in your calendar.
 Let’s dive in.

 Step 1: Scorecarding

-- Total giving year-to-date: This means topline revenue from all giving sources— your most important number because it reflects the outcome of development.
-We want to see this number go up each year (unless, of course, there’s an economically-driven issue in our country that we can’t do anything about).
-If it’s not going up every year, we need to ask why and figure out a plan to fix this.
+- Total giving year-to-date: This refers to topline revenue from all giving sources—your most important number, as it reflects the outcome of development efforts.
+We want to see this number increase each year (unless, of course, there’s an economically driven issue in our country that we cannot address).
+If it’s not growing every year, we need to investigate the reason and develop a plan to address this issue.

-- Number of total pledges or commitments that are open and in place and total pledge amount: A commitment entails someone saying, “I’m going to commit to giving X dollars this year,” or, “I’m going to commit to giving X dollars every year for three years.”
-This number is a vital health indicator of your development work and efforts.
-People typically make long-term giving commitments because you’ve asked them to be a part of a longer-term plan, given them a clear vision to grab hold of, and done a great job thanking them, reporting to them, and following up with them along the way.
+- Number of total pledges or commitments that are open and in place, and total pledge amount: A commitment entails someone saying, “I’m going to commit to giving X dollars this year,” or, “I’m going to commit to giving X dollars every year for three years.”
+This number is a vital indicator of your health and development work efforts.
+People typically make long-term giving commitments because you’ve asked them to be part of a longer-term plan, given them a clear vision to grasp, and done a great job thanking them, reporting to them, and following up with them along the way.
 It doesn’t matter so much what the total pledge amount is; it matters that this number increases each year because, simply put, it won’t grow by accident.
-This is indicative of healthy development growth and that you’re building trust with donors.
+The pledge amount is indicative of healthy development growth, and that you’re building trust with donors.

-All the other numbers you might include on your scorecard support these most important numbers.
+All the other numbers you might include on your scorecard support these most essential numbers.
 Other data you can begin collecting:

 - Total number of donors